xkema/blog-demo-gpt-s-event-lifecycle/README.md

 - do not forget to ad disable ad blocker note
   - a timer for ad blocker users (gpt checker)
   - use mock?
+- use local gpt.js and log version to user

 ## links